Marrying a Citizen of Japan? How to Get a Green Card for Your New Spouse

 If you are a U.S. citizen and already married or soon to be, your new spouse becomes your "immediate relative" in the language of U.S. immigration law.
 He or she may receive a green card as soon as the two of you successfully complete the application process; which can take several months.

 If you have not yet married and your fiancé is still living in Japan, you can, if you are a U.S. citizen, petition for your fiancé to enter the U.S. on a K-1 visa in order to get married in the United States.
-After the wedding, your new spouse can apply for a green card, if desired.
-You can also choose to get married first in Japan or in another country, and then apply for an immigrant visa with which to enter the U.S.– the equivalent of a green card.
+After the wedding, your new spouse can apply for a green card.
+You can also choose to get married first in Japan or in another country, and then apply for an immigrant visa with which to enter the U.S.--the equivalent of a green card.

 If you are a U.S. lawful permanent resident, your Japanese spouse is considered a "preference relative," in category 2A of the visa preference system.
 Your spouse can complete the process of applying for a green card (and enter the U.S.) only after a visa number has become available.
 Annual limits on the number of visas given out in category 2A create waits of many years.
+The waiting time changes periodically, which makes it difficult to predict just how long you will need to wait for your spouse to immigrate.
 The application process itself adds more months to the process.

 U.S. permanent residents cannot petition for fiancés.